zhang152267/CRFX/README.md

-# data-driven approach to revealing the heat flow distribution in Mexico
+# A data-driven approach to revealing the heat flow distribution in Mexico
 The code is being collated, and the code and data will be uploaded here later.